 Unless the Chairman decides forthwith that there is no prima facie case, the doctor or dentist should be warned in writing immediately of the nature of the incident which has been alleged, or of the complaint which has been made, and that the question of an inquiry, which might lead to serious disciplinary action, is under consideration.
 Copies of all relevant correspondence should be sent to the practitioner, and he should be informed that any comments made by him will be placed before the Chairman and any investigating panel which may be appointed.
-The
+The practitioner should be given reasonable time to make representations and to seek advice if he so wishes before any final decision is taken on whether an inquiry is necessary.

-Disciplinary Procedure for Hospital and Community Medical & Dental Statf
+Disciplinary Procedure for Hospital and Community Medical & Dental Staff